Entry / Exit Requirements

-Since 2010, travelers must have a travel insurance that covers medical expenses in order to enter the country.
-Upon arrival, travelers may be required to present a proof of medical coverage valid for the period of their stay in Cuba, in the form of an insurance policy, insurance certificate, medical assistance card, etc. Travelers without medical insurance are required to purchase one through ASISTUR S.A. (www.asistur.cu), the Cuban travelers' aid company, they have an office in every Cuban Airport.
+Since May 2010, travelers must have an insurance that covers medical expenses in order to enter in Cuba.
+Upon arrival, travelers may be required to present a proof of medical coverage valid for the entire period of their stay in Cuba, in the form of an insurance policy, insurance certificate, medical assistance card, etc. Travelers without medical insurance are required to purchase one through ASISTUR S.A. (www.asistur.cu), the Cuban travelers' aid company, they have an office in every international Cuban Airport.

-Upon entry in Cuba, tourists should have a return ticket and evidence of sufficient funds.
-Travelers arriving with air only tickets (no prepaid accommodation) may have to show that they carry sufficient funds to meet their financial needs, that is at least the equivalent to 50 CUC per day for the duration of the stay.
+Upon entry in Cuba, tourists should possess a return ticket.
+Travelers entering Cuba with air-only tickets (no prepaid accommodation) may have to show that they carry sufficient funds to meet their financial needs for the duration of their stay; that is at least the equivalent to 50 CUC per day.

-NEW PROCEDURE FOR THE DEPARTURE TAX: As of May 1, 2015, the Cuban Departure Tax is no longer paid at destination.
-It's now included in the taxes when buying a flight or package to Cuba.
+NEW PROCEDURE FOR THE DEPARTURE TAX: Since May 1st 2015, the Cuban Departure Tax is no longer paid at destination.
+It's now already included in the price of your flight or holiday-package to Cuba.
 The departure tax booths at the Cuban airports have been closed since that date.

-Before May 1, 2015, the departure tax of 25 CUC per person was payable at the airport when leaving Cuba.
-A hologram sticker was affixed to the back of your boarding card as proof of payment.
+(Before May, 2015, the 25 CUC departure tax was payable at the airport when leaving Cuba.
+A hologram sticker was then affixed to the back of your boarding card as proof of payment.)

 Under the current U.S. laws, citizens and people residing in the United States are prohibited from spending money (in any currency) related to Cuban travels, unless authorized by the OFAC (Office of Foreign Assets Control , U.S. Department of the Treasury), and restrictions applies.
 Please visit the OFAC website for further information.